3lvis/Networking/README.md

 To authenticate using basic authentication with a username **"Aladdin"** and password **"open sesame"**, you would need to set the following header field:

 `Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==`, which contains the string `Aladin:open sesame` in Base64 format.
-Luckily `Networking` provides a simpler way to do this.
+Luckily, `Networking` provides a simpler way to do this.

 This is how you use basic authentication on Networking, the following example features a username: `user` and a password: `pswd`.